carlosrojasquiroz/starter-academic2/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a first-year PhD student in the Department of Economics at the European University Institute.
+I am a first-year PhD student in the Department of Economics at the European University Institute in Florence, Italy.
 Before joining the EUI, I attended the Master in Economic Analysis at Universidad Carlos III de Madrid.

+I also have professional experience working in Peruvian public institutions like the Ministry of Finance, the National Council of Science, and the Fiscal Council.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.